 It’s always best to consult an expert if possible so there are no complications when trying to use this product.
 If peppermint is orally taken in high doses it can cause serious discomfort and even liver damage.
 Be aware of how much peppermint essential oil will be used as well as any potential side effects when you’re looking into peppermint oil.

 What are the benefits of peppermint essential oil?

-- Peppermint is excellent at helping with mental fatigue and stress
+- Works great to perk you up; helping with mental fatigue and stress

 What is spearmint essential oil good for?